MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-android-aosp.md

     - **Require** - Encrypt data storage on your devices.
 Devices are encrypted when you choose the **Require a password to unlock mobile devices** setting.

 ## Device compliance reporting
-Compliance reports are currently not available for AOSP devices.
+Compliance reports are currently not available for Android (AOSP) devices.
 This section will be updated when reporting becomes available.

 ## Next steps